somedaygone/browser-trails/README.md

 ## Future release plans (subject to change)
 ### Minimally viable product.
 Codename "Trailblazer"
-0.5.0 - Delete steps in the trail
-0.6.0 - Drag and re-order steps in the trail (you can drag them already, but the change isn't saved yet)
+0.6.0 - Drag and re-order steps in the trail
 0.8.0 - Stopping the trail causes it to create a page in OneNote
 1.0.0 - Tidy up code and styling